rjdbcm/blastpipe/README.rst

 .. note::
    The OSI logo trademark is the trademark of Open Source Initiative.
-   The Lemprex project is not affiliated with or endorsed by the Open Source Initiative.
+   The blastpipe project is not affiliated with or endorsed by the Open Source Initiative.

 .. note::
    The Apache logo trademark is the trademark of the Apache Software Foundation.
-   The Lemprex project is not affiliated with or endorsed by the Apache Software Foundation.
+   The blastpipe project is not affiliated with or endorsed by the Apache Software Foundation.

 .. note::
    The FSF logo trademark is the trademark of the Free Software Foundation.
-   The Lemprex project is not affiliated with or endorsed by the Free Software Foundation.
+   The blastpipe project is not affiliated with or endorsed by the Free Software Foundation.

 .. |osi-logo| image:: https://149753425.v2.pressablecdn.com/wp-content/uploads/2009/06/OSIApproved_100X125.png
  :height: 100